 20. Sharks sometimes like to rest in groups.

-Nurse sharks and whitetip reef sharks have been observed gathering in groups of 2 to 40, usually in a safe place like a crevice, often just napping.
+Nurse sharks and whitetip reef sharks have been observed gathering in groups of two to 40, usually in a safe place like a crevice, often just napping.

 21. A basking shark looks very weird when it decomposes.